pug-php/pug/README.md

 ## Check requirements

-To check if all requirements are ready to use Pug, use the requirements method:
+To check if your environment is ready to use Pug, use the `requirements` method:
 ```php
 $pug = new Pug(array(
     'cache' => 'pathto/writable/cachefolder/'